How to Transcribe Microsoft Teams Meetings Without a Bot

 How Botless Teams Transcription Works with IceCubes

-IceCubes takes a fundamentally different approach.
-Instead of trying to join the meeting as a bot participant, IceCubes runs as a browser extension in your Chrome or Edge browser and captures the meeting from within your browser session.
+IceCubes works differently.
+Instead of joining as a bot participant, it runs as a browser extension in Chrome or Edge and captures the meeting from within your browser session.
+Speaker names come directly from the Teams UI, and no bot appears in the participant list.

 Step-by-Step Setup